13 of the best kid-friendly cafes in Brisbane

 Kids Play Cafe, Pure Tennis, Ferny Hills

-Junior Pat Rafters and Williams sisters in-the-making, rejoice!
-Tennis and non-tennis loving families will love Pure Tennis Kids Play Cafe’s outdoor area surrounded by lush trees and loads of toys, cubbies and mini-cars in an undercover play area.
+Junior Lleyton Hewitts and Serena Williams’ in-the-making, rejoice!
+Tennis and non-tennis loving families will love the Pure Tennis Kids Play Cafe’s outdoor (but undercover) area surrounded by lush trees and loads of toys, cubbies and mini-cars.

-The Kids Play Cafe has you sorted for coffees, milkshakes, slushies and juices and snacks galore in between your tennis matches – or lessons, which kids over three can take at Pure Tennis Academy.
+The Kids Play Cafe has you sorted for coffees, milkshakes, slushies and juices, and snacks galore in between your tennis matches – or lessons, which kids over three can take at Pure Tennis Academy.